 These are packed full of information to inspire and encourage lacemaking.
-The Gazette Editions section has details for each one.
+The Gazette Editions section has a list of details for each one.
 Article titles and authors are listed.
 Inquire about past editions prior to volume 28.
 There are limited copies available for some earlier editions.
 Post a request in Swap ‘n Shop if needed.

 Posted below are front cover images from Volume 31.
 The Gazette Editions section has details for each one.
 Send a gift to a special lacemaker!

 If you know of someone who is not a regular subscriber and would love to read more about lacemaking, consider giving a Gift!
 Packages can be mailed directly from CLG if you wish.
 This is a good bargain for a lace group library as well, build your reference collection!

 Volume 30 editions are available, our 30th year in production!
 The Gazette Editions section has details for each one: Fall, Winter, Spring, Summer.
 Posted below are front cover images.